-- be anonymous.
-The survey will consist of about 10-15 questions in the format of the Likert scale. - Interviews will be administered and recorded through Zoom.
+- Surveys will be created and administered online.
+Surveys will be anonymous.
+The survey will consist of about 10 15 questions in the format of the Likert scale. - Interviews will be administered and recorded through Zoom.
 Only audio will be recorded.
-Interviews will be semi-structered with pre-written questions first and then general conversation.
+Interviews will be semi-structured with pre-written questions first and then general conversation.